llad/export-for-trello/README.md

 6. Select the folder containing the source files
 7. Reload Trello

----

-### How to use
+## How to use
-1. From a board, click on the board title
+1. From a board, click to show the menu in right sidebar
 2. Click on Share, print, and export...
-3. Click on Export Excel
+3. Click on TrelloExport

----

-### What's next?
-I wish to add a configuration dialog to set some options before exporting, e.g. to choose which lists to export, to set the limit on the number of comments to extract etc.
-Suggestions are welcome!

----
+4. Choose options for export
+5. Click "Export", wait for the process to complete and you get your file downloaded.

-## Original TrelloExport
+## Credits
-### Install Published Version
-Grab the original extension from the [Chrome Web Store](https://chrome.google.com/webstore/detail/trelloexport/nhdelomnagopgaealggpgojkhcafhnin?hl=en).
-See the original Guthub repository at [https://github.com/llad/export-for-trello](https://github.com/llad/export-for-trello).
+This is a fork of the original "Export for Trello" extension, available at [https://github.com/llad/export-for-trello](https://github.com/llad/export-for-trello).